The Escape Velocity Profile of the Milky Way from Gaia DR3

 The model proposed by \cite{Leonard1990} is that of a single power law,\footnote{Note that when originally proposed, this model was not used with an outlier distribution.} such that the tail of the speed distribution of a collection of stars at similar Galactocentric radius follows

+as in Eq.~\ref{eq:powerlaw}.
 This distribution can be understood in the following way: Assuming that Jeans theorem \citep{jeans:1915} holds, and that the velocities are isotropic, the asymptotic distribution function of the speeds of the stars is $g(v \mid \epsilon, k) \propto \epsilon^{k}$ for some index $k$ where $\epsilon = -(\Phi + v^2/2)$ is the total (potential + kinetic) energy \citep{kochanek:1996,smith:2007}.
 We can identify $\Phi$ with $-\vesc^2/2$ yielding

 The behavior of this distribution for $v$ close to $\vesc$ is then approximated by Eq.~\ref{eq:singlePL}.
 Therefore, this single power law model of \cite{Leonard1990} can be understood as the $v\rightarrow \vesc$ limit of the speed distribution of an isotropic system for which Jeans' theorem holds.
 Eq.~\ref{eq:singlePL} is the distribution if both radial (line-of-sight) and tangential (on-sky) velocities are known.
 If only radial velocities are used, the power law is modified to $k_r = k+1$, an approach taken in \cite{Piffl2014}.
 If only tangential velocities are known, then $k_t = k + \frac{1}{2}$ \citep{Monari2018,Koppelman2021}.